Rich-F-G-Mills/AnalysisOfChangeEngine/README.md

 * Users should only care about how each step in the walk is defined, and **not** how the machinery makes it happen.
 * There should be a transparent way of specifying the logic of each step through a combination of user defined functions and code quotations.
 * The number of API calls should be kept to a minimum.
-Either by re-using already provided values or by requesting as many outputs as needed in each request.
+Either by re-using already provided values and/or by grouping requests together where possible.

 ### So...
 What is provided?